andaze/hugo-jobs/content/office/info/_index.en.md

 weight: 2
 advtitle2: "Office and surroundings"
 advtitle3: "OFFICE"
-description: "The Andaz office is located in Hanzomon, a popular area of Tokyo with many attractions, including important national institutions and places of interest visited by overseas tourists."
+description: "The Andaze office is located in Hanzomon, a popular area of Tokyo with many attractions, including important national institutions and places of interest visited by overseas tourists."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",